irenebritzolaki/vacation-management-portal/README.md

 - Server-side protections like HTTPS and access checks would apply.

 Also, all inputs are sanitized on the server-side to prevent malicious code injection.

+---

+## 🔮 Future Adds

+Planned improvements and features:

+- More tests, including React hooks and UI components.

+- Enhanced table features: sorting, filtering, and username search.

+- Session handling to keep users logged in.

+- Approve/reject requests with manager info and approval date.

+- Automatically mark requests as rejected if start date is before today.

+- Count working days instead of total days using a file with non-working days.